NixOS/rfcs/rfcs/0000-rfc-process.md

 * Commit everything.

 Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Nix or nixpkgs repo.
-An 'active' RFC is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+An 'accepted' RFC is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.